History and Overview

 The vision of HETL focuses on teaching and learning because the teaching-learning process is the most fundamental underlying mechanism and unifying process that lies at the core of any education system, regardless of institutional type or level or mission or discipline, and because lifelong and lifewide learning lies at the heart of political, social, economic, and personal empowerment for all people.
 The teaching-learning process is the main common denominator shared by all educational systems and institutions.
 The vision of HETL is therefore focused on teaching-learning and aligned with and supports the democratic principles of institutional diversification, pedagogical pluralism, learning diversity, and freedom of inquiry.
 Thus, HETL represents the emerging transformations taking place in higher education around the world.

-In January of 2010, to begin bringing this vision to reality, Blessinger conducted extensive analysis on the strengths, challenges, and opportunities for transformative action within the global higher education community and, based on this analysis, he developed an initial set of ontologically oriented macro and micro conceptual-theoretical models and frameworks (e.g., global higher education change model, global higher education engagement model, formal learning cycle model, general organizational value model, general research methodology framework, HETL organizational model) to provide a more meaningful understanding of the fundamental underlying mechanisms driving change in higher education globally, nationally, and institutionally.
-Blessinger has made significant contributions in educational theory, policy, and practice and he is an expert on the topics of research, leadership, innovation, teaching, learning, student engagement, faculty development, and international education, and their intersections.
+In January of 2010, to begin bringing this vision to reality, Blessinger conducted extensive analysis on the strengths, challenges, and opportunities for transformative action within the global higher education community and, based on this analysis, he developed an initial set of ontologically oriented macro and micro conceptual-theoretical models and frameworks (e.g., global higher education change model, global higher education engagement model, formal learning cycle model, general organizational value model, educational research methodology framework, HETL organizational model) to provide a more meaningful understanding of the fundamental underlying mechanisms driving change in higher education globally, nationally, and institutionally.
+Blessinger is an expert on the topics of research, leadership, innovation, teaching, learning, student engagement, faculty development, and international education, and their intersections.
 His theories, models, frameworks, and concepts have influenced the way educators think about teaching and learning in the twenty-first century.

 INCLUSIVE GLOBAL ONLINE COMMUNITY OF PRACTICE